Dalisaca/satellites/README.md

 <b>Technologies Used</b>

-* Three.js: A popular 3D library for JavaScript used to create the 3D visualization and animations.
+* Three.js: A popular 3D library for JavaScript used to create 3D visualization and animations.
 HTML & CSS: Used for structuring the webpage and styling the elements.
-* JavaScript: Utilized for scripting the interactivity and animations.
+* JavaScript: Utilized for scripting interactivity and animations.